Bread & Roses 2025/2

 size: 80 x 54 cm, 150gr

-In 1958, the BSP went to the elections with Prime Minister Achiel Van Acker as its figurehead.
+In 1958, the BSP, with Prime Minister Achiel Van Acker as its figurehead, ran for office in the elections.
 This poster was part of the campaign.
-The figures in the background, with their Eastern European or Chinese-looking outfits, could be seen as hidden seducers behind the back of the Great Seducer...
-Elvis.
+The figures in the background, with their Eastern European or Chinese-looking outfits, could be seen as hidden seducers behind the back of the Great Seducer… Elvis.

-Socialist Advance.
+Socialist March .
 Poster issued by the Belgian Socialist Party, May 1, 1958.

-More than the life story of Juan Fernandez (1931-2019) – Spanish child refugee in 1937 and resigned in 1992 as chairman of the General Centrale, the largest trade union center of the ABVV – this essay sketches the shape of a trade union leader.
-It is a search for the complexity of the trade union as an essential pillar of a social democracy.
+More than just the life story of Juan Fernandez (1931-2019) – a Spanish child refugee in 1937 who stepped down in 1992 as president of the General Federation, the largest trade union federation of the ABVV – this essay sketches the life of a union leader.
+It explores the complexities of the union as an essential pillar of social democracy.

 Juan Fernandez.
-The figure of a trade union leader
+The figure of a union leader

 Herman Balthazar (ed.)